richielionell/richielionell.github.io/about.md

 ---

 <p class="message">
-  A sinner saved by the grace of Jesus Christ.
+  A sinner saved by the grace of the Lord & Saviour Jesus Christ.
 </p>